 It is the trustee’s job to ask you questions under oath and verify that your financial information is complete and accurate.

-After the meeting of creditors
+What happens after the meeting of creditors

 Whether you’re filing Chapter 7 or Chapter 13, you may come across the trustee again in an additional hearing for your bankruptcy.